Maidstone United F.C.: First team

+On loan

 Reserves, youth and community

 Maidstone's youth and community sides are currently members of the Isthmian Youth League and Kent Youth League as well as being members of various local, women's/girls', deaf and disability leagues.

-The club also runs an Academy, giving over fifty 16 to 18-year-old players the chance to study, train and play at the Gallagher Stadium.
+The club also runs an academy, giving over fifty 16 to 18-year-old players the chance to study, train and play at the Gallagher Stadium.
 Players study for a BTEC Level 3 in Sport and a range of vocational football-related qualifications, and also play in the Conference Youth Alliance.

 Maidstone's youth teams have provided many players to the first team in recent years.
 The most successful and high-profile product of the club's youth system is England international Chris Smalling, who spent three years at the club before moving to Fulham and subsequently to Manchester United and AS Roma.
 Smalling made a total of 16 appearances for Maidstone, and whilst playing for the club he also played for England Schoolboys' Under 18 side.

 The club has a strong emphasis on football for the community and most of its teams train at the Gallagher Stadium.
 As well as boys and girls teams at most ages, there are PAN disability and deaf teams.
 United are a Charter Standard Community Club and were one of the first clubs in the country to sign up to the Deaf Friendly Football Clubs pledge.